Highlights of the Program

 Native Microbials, Inc.

-• Examining how a novel rumen-native microbial technology modulates host hormonal signaling for better outcomes
+• Examining how a novel rumen-native microbial technology modulates rumen chemistry and host physiology for better outcomes

-• Reviewing key physiological findings from university studies and a meta-analysis of 28 on-farm commercial trial comparisons
+• Reviewing key production and efficiency findings from university studies and a meta-analysis of over 25 on-farm controlled commercial trials

 • Demonstrating how machine learning and oral swabs are used to estimate methane via next-gen microbial DNA sequencing